 You will see that there are still differences between the different records.
 But in this second test everything appears more aligned.
 Especially at the beginning of the training.

 You can see that in the power peaks Stages always show a little less power, because of the already mentioned my particular power distribution.
 However you can see that the three power meters are recording very similar values and the trends are the same.

-But in the second part of the training you can see several moments when Stages is totally "out of the loop".
+But in the second part of the training you can see several moments where Stages is totally "out of the loop".
 The reason is none other than the temporary loss of signal.
-In that training I was recording Stages' data with a Suunto Ambit3 and a mobile phone in the back pocket of the jersey.
+In that workout I was recording Stages data with a Suunto Ambit3 and a cell phone in the back pocket of my jersey.

 I couldn't use the Suunto data because of the way GoldenCheetah interprets it (which is what I use to pass it to CSV), so I only had to use the data from the phone, but with the transmission cuts.
 Nevertheless, it serves perfectly for you to appreciate those communication cuts.